Kilohana: The Writing Center

-I would like to invite you to come to the Writing Center if you have questions or need assistance regarding any of your writing assignments while you are a student here at the University of Hawai'i at Hilo.
+You are invited to stop by anytime you have questions or need assistance with any of your writing assignments while you are a student here at the University of Hawaiʻi at Hilo.

-Student tutors can help with your questions, help you review your notes, provide feedback about your draft, and provide other appropriate writing assistance as requested.
+Student staff can help with your questions, help you review your notes, provide feedback about your draft, and provide other appropriate writing assistance as requested.

-The Writing Center tutorial staff are available to you throughout your career here at UH Hilo.
+The Writing Center student staff are available to you throughout your career here at UH Hilo.
 We hope to see you soon.

 If you are a faculty member interested in our services or would like to have us come by to meet your students, please contact me.
 I would be happy to provide a brief presentation during class time, meet you individually, or address members of your department at your convenience.

 The UH Hilo Student Conduct Code is in effect throughout the campus including all Kilohana Centers and Kilohana sponsored events.

 Kilohana: The Writing Center offers free drop-in consultation sessions to any currently enrolled UH Hilo student.
 Currently enrolled students at other UH system campuses are also welcome.

 Students who seek assistance at the Writing Center will work with peer staff who are selected for their excellent writing skills.
 The peer staff are trained to help writers in various ways including gaining independence as a writer, refining critical thinking skills, discovering topics and developing ideas, generating and organizing supporting information, and working on stylistic choices.